Tassin-la-Demi-Lune: Geography

 The town of Tassin-la-Demi-Lune is located in the western suburbs of Lyon and is part of Lyon Metropolis.

 The city is connected by four train stations: Écully-la-Demi-Lune, Tassin, Alaï and Le Méridien.

 Several bus lines connect the city to the metro station Gorge de Loup (Line D): strong lines C21, C24 and C24E, as well as the normal bus lines 14, 72, 73 and 73E, 86 and 98.
 Line 5 and 55 also connected the city to other metro stations.

 Mayors

-Demography
+Demographics

-In 2018, the city had 22,403 inhabitants.
+Its inhabitants are named Tassilunois (masculine) and Tassilunoises (feminine) in French.